YotaYota/notes/clean_architecture.md

 should depend on component A.

 The goal is to make the system easy to extend without incurring a high impact of change.
-This goal is acomplished by by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.
+This goal is acomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.